-While being a young PhD student at the University of Valencia in Spain, Olga Malinkiewicz invents a unique method to produce solar cells by coating perovskites on flexible foils.
-Soon after, she receives multiple awards and earns media attention.
+As a PhD student at the University of Valencia, Olga Malinkiewicz invents a revolutionary method to produce solar cells by coating perovskites on flexible foils.
+This achievement earns her multiple awards and garners international media attention.

-Saule Technologies receives an investment from a well-known Japanese entrepreneur and investor – Mr. Hideo Sawada represented by Huis Ten Bosch Co.
-Ltd. Meanwhile, the team makes constant progress in the laboratory.
+While Saule Technologies makes active progress in its laboratories, the company receives an investment from well-known Japanese entrepreneur and investor – Mr. Hideo Sawada – represented by Huis Ten Bosch Co.
+Ltd.

-Our team introduces the first real-life application of perovskite solar cells – a mobile phone charger that operates under artificial light.
-We continuously face new challenges and envision more opportunities ahead.
+Saule Technologies continues to discover new opportunities through new challenges.
+The team introduces the first real-life application of perovskite solar cells – a mobile phone charger that operates under artificial light.